 • Discover India, a land of overwhelming sensations

-• Enjoy a post-tour extension to the ancient Hindu center of Varanasi (March 19 to 22, 2025).
+• Enjoy a post-tour extension to the ancient Hindu center of Varanasi (March 07 to 10, 2026).

-• Experience Kathmandu and fly by Mount Everest on our Nepal pre-tour extension (March 05 to 08, 2025).
+• Experience Kathmandu and fly by Mount Everest on our Nepal pre-tour extension (February 21 to 24, 2026).

 Tonight we will enjoy our welcome dinner.

-Day 5 - This morning we will take a flight and arrive in the colorful city of Jaipur.
+This morning we will take a flight and arrive in the colorful city of Jaipur.
 Jaipur is called the Pink City because most of its buildings are of sandstone.
 It was chosen by Maharaja Sawai Jai Singh II (1693-1743) for its capital, and it is still the vibrant capital of the desert state of Rajasthan.
 Surrounded on all sides by rugged hills, crowned with forts and enclosed by embattled walls, Jaipur is a must-see for travelers to India.

 The Old City, the actual Pink City, is a great place to wander around.
 Maharaja Man Singh II had the whole city painted pink when the Prince of Wales, later Edward VII, visited Jaipur in 1876.
 Today, every home within the old city is obliged by law to maintain this facade.
 Fabulous, tall houses with latticed windows line the narrow streets of the old city, their rose-pink color lending enchantment to a scene that is almost magical at sunset.